josuttis/belleviews/README.md

 ## License

-Because this code uses modified versions of the GNU ISO C++ Library, the licence is the follow the GNU GPL.
+Because this code uses modified versions of the GNU ISO C++ Library, the code is licensed according to the GNU General Public License, version 3.

+You can redistribute and/or modify the code under the terms of the **GNU General Public License** as published by the Free Software Foundation; either version 3, or (at your option) any later version.
-See the COPYRIGHT file.
+See the file <xref href="COPYING3">COPYING3</xref>.